Back to index

 • Revealing a mine ends the game immediately.

-• A tile with 0 adjacent mines auto-expands to reveal nearby safe tiles.
+• The first reveal is always safe, and a tile with 0 adjacent mines auto-expands nearby safe tiles.

 Controls